 Many users prefer to stream their favorite content on their laptops rather than on their smartphones.
-The more immersive viewing experience coupled with the ability to watch videos in 4K makes the choice for PC even more obvious.
+The more immersive viewing experience and the ability to watch videos in 4K chooses PC is even more apparent.

 Following this tradition, recently, I opened Chrome and was about to play a popular TV series online.
-However, I noticed that there was one major issue bugging the entire experience — the browser wasn’t able to play the audio.
+However, I noticed one major issue bugging the entire experience — the browser couldn’t play the audio.

 To be double sure, I tried a slew of other apps, and they were able to play the audio without any fuss.
 So all this made one clear- the issue was with the Chrome browser itself.

 Furthermore, it turned out quite a few concerning users are facing this issue.
 With that said, fortunately, there do exist a few workarounds that should help you fix the Google Chrome having no sound or audio issues.
 So without further ado, let’s check them out.

 Verify Chrome Audio Settings

-In this section, we will be verifying three important Chrome audio settings.
+In this section, we will be verifying three necessary Chrome audio settings.
 These involve checking the tab’s mute option, verifying that Chrome can play audio across websites, and checking the browser’s Sound Mixer settings.

 Here are the steps to check if the site is Unmute in Chrome:

 - Launch the Chrome browser and right-click on the tab that isn’t playing audio.